 The Israeli authorities fail to effectively enforce the rule of law in regard to acts of violence and takeover of land by Israeli settlers, further undermining the safety, mental health, and livelihoods of Palestinians.
 Israeli forces often fail to stop attacks and follow-up afterwards is inadequate or poorly conducted.
 The policy to retroactively 'legalizing' settlement outposts built on public land taken over without any official authorization contributes to an atmosphere of impunity.

 As the occupying power, Israel is obligated to ensure that the humanitarian needs of Palestinians in Bethlehem are met and that they are able to exercise their human rights, including their right to enjoy their natural resources and to be free from discrimination.
 Israel also has an obligation to ensure that those responsible for violence and takeover of land are held accountable.
-The transfer of Israeli population into the occupied to a "return prepared" in the context of the 1908.
-We place Agreement between Israel and the PLO which are defeated as "forture prepared" in the context of the 1908.
+The transfer of Israeli population into the occupied territory is prohibited.

-These figures include areas designated as "nature reserves" in the context of the 1998 Wye River Agreement between Israel and the PLO, which are de facto administered as Area C. The three categories within Area C partially overlap (see map).
+1. These figures include areas designated as "nature reserves" in the context of the 1998 Wye River Agreement between Israel and the PLO, which are de facto administered as Area C. The three categories within Area C partially overlap (see map).